Dunescape is a contemporary self-catering property adjacent to the

 from shingle and weave indirectly around clumps of marram grass.
 The

 surface is very uneven and the garden is not lit, to prevent light

 pollution spoiling the enjoyment of evening skies.

-On the ground floor, which is not accessible from within the house, is
+On the ground floor, which is accessible from the third bedroom, is

 a covered patio area which is paved.
-Access to the patio is over uneven
+Access to the patio is also available from the first floor of the house, via the decking and run of nine steps leading to uneven

 ground and shingle.